 Angina is a type of chest pain caused by reduced blood flow to the heart muscle.
-Angina (an-JI-nuh or AN-juh-nuh) is a symptom of coronary artery disease.
+Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.
 Angina is typically described as squeezing, pressure, heaviness, tightness or pain in your chest.
-Many people with angina say it feels like someone is standing on their chest.

 Angina, also called angina pectoris, can be a recurring problem or a sudden, acute health concern.